 Many organizations face the task of hiring new employees often, which can lead to a high volume of paper to manage.
 Ever wonder how your human resources (HR) staff gets everything done?

-Elevate your HR department to superstar status with these document management best practices.
+Elevate your HR department with these document management best practices.

 Growing organizations experience a high volume of new employee hires.
 Many workplaces also see workers coming and going with the seasons.
 The construction industry sees summertime surges in employment.
 The retail industry sees high hiring rates during the holiday season.
 Organizations with high employee turnover must keep all employee records with as much efficiency as possible.

 How many full-time HR team members does your workplace employ?
-The Bureau of National Affairs said in a 2018 HR Benchmarks Report that organizations average 1.5 HR staff members to every 100 employees.
+The Bureau of National Affairs said in a 2021 HR Benchmarks Report that organizations average 1.4 Human Resources staff members to every 100 employees, this is an all time high.
 How do HR teams functioning with less than this get everything done?

 Simplify Human Resources Forms: Only Enter Information Once